Getting Help / Advising

 Advising

 Every BACS and BSCS major is assigned a faculty advisor in the CS department.
 You can find their name when you log into SIS.
 This person is a good resource for CS matters but not for everything.
-Your CS advisor is a great person to talk to about CS and computing issues, including career plans, getting into research, sub-areas of computing, etc. Other people and sources for getting information are described on this page and also on the “Spring 2024” page linked in the next paragraph.
+Your CS advisor is a great person to talk to about CS and computing issues, including career plans, getting into research, sub-areas of computing, etc. Other people and sources for getting information are described on this page and also on the “Fall 2024” page linked in the next paragraph.

 Before course registration, some CS majors (but not all) will have an advising hold that will prevent them from registering until it is removed.
 See the page link above for how this might or might not affect you when registering for next term’s courses.